MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 # Frequently asked questions

-Please read them before asking questions that have been asked too many times.

 ## 1. What is Morphe?

 Morphe is a patcher for Android apps.
 You can use it to patch apps and have extra features and customizability.
 Currently, Morphe has patches for YouTube and YouTube Music.